gordonguthrie/belka-router/docs/example_routes.md

 ```

-#### Security model macros
+### Security model macros

-admins must be logged in to be admins
+Admins must be logged in to be admins

-if a segment requires a nonce it implies that it also requires a logged-in user
+If a segment requires a nonce it implies that it also requires a logged-in user

 ```erlang
 -define(PUBLIC,      {no_login, user}).